freqtrade/freqtrade/docs/freqai.md

 ### Building an IFreqaiModel

-Freqai has an example prediction model based on the popular `Catboost` regression (`freqai/prediction_models/CatboostPredictionModel.py`).
+FreqAI has multiple example prediction model based libraries such as `Catboost` regression (`freqai/prediction_models/CatboostPredictionModel.py`) and `LightGBM` regression.
 However, users can customize and create their own prediction models using the `IFreqaiModel` class.
 Users are encouraged to inherit `train()` and `predict()` to let them customize various aspects of their training procedures.

 ### Running the model live